reglag/reglag-site/about/index.md

 The name RegLag reflects a simple reality: regulatory decisions, disclosures, and enforcement actions often affect markets and institutions with a delay.
 RegLag focuses on understanding that gap—between policy action and real-world impact.

-RegLag is an independent publication and is not affiliated with, sponsored by, or acting on behalf of any financial institution, regulator, or market participant.
+We are an independent publication and not affiliated with, sponsored by, or acting on behalf of any financial institution, regulator, or market participant.

-RegLag is written to be read quickly, with structured interpretation and forward-looking context, but without advocacy or recommendations.

 ## What RegLag is not